Compose

 SimpleView

-But also we have to add ViewModel to the SimpleFragment.
+But also we have to add ViewModel to the SimpleFragment

-Define a base fragment class with ViewModel from the Fragment class
+Define a base fragment class with ViewModel from the Fragment

 class SimpleView: BaseViewCompose()